 Every week or so, I receive an email with a question about using essential oils in soapmaking and it’s high time I round them up into a blog post for the whole Modern Soapmaking tribe!
+(Don’t miss my other posts about essential oils.)
 Below, I answer common questions about using essential oils in soapmaking, including how to anchor essential oils, if they “flash off,” if essential oils discolor, and so much more.
 Let’s dive in:

 Common Questions (+ The Answers) About Using Essential Oils in Soapmaking

 How do I anchor the aroma or get the scent to stick when using essential oils in soapmaking?